BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affixes.md

 ### Volcanic
 ---

-Volcanic can't spawn in melee which makes it a completely irrelevan affix.
+Volcanic can’t spawn in melee which makes it a completely irrelevant affix.